3d-partons/partons/doc/markdown/partons_usage.md

 Here we demonstrate how to create the main function of an executable project, like `main()` of [partons-example](https://drf-gitlab.cea.fr/partons/core/partons-example).
 That is, we show how to initialize and handle %PARTONS library and how to call its members properly.

-If you wish to work with %PARTONS by using only XML scenarios run through [partons-example](https://drf-gitlab.cea.fr/partons/core/partons-example) (see [this section](#usage_pexample) for more information) and you are not interested in details on how the main function of [partons-example](https://drf-gitlab.cea.fr/partons/core/partons-example) is constructed, you may skip this section of the tutorial.
+If you wish to work with %PARTONS by using only XML scenarios run through [partons-example](https://drf-gitlab.cea.fr/partons/core/partons-example) (see [this section](#usage_pexample) for more information) and you are not interested in details on how the main function of [partons-example](https://drf-gitlab.cea.fr/partons/core/partons-example) is build, you may skip this section of the tutorial.

 This is the skeleton for the main function:
 ```cpp